NodeBE4/opinion/_posts/2022-01-17-theoryofdoom.md

 I have no idea.
 Germany's hostility towards nuclear energy goes back to the earliest days of the anti-nuclear movement.
 It should be lost on none that this is why they are beholden to Russian natural gas every winter.

+----- __38.10__ -----2022-01-19 22:46:13+08:00:

+> Have Russian oil and gas companies tried to partner with the Ukraine in developing those reserves?

+Yes.
+Ukraine’s then president Viktor Yanukovych was facilitating those efforts, before Maidan and his untimely flight to Russia in its aftermath.

+----- __38.11__ -----2022-01-19 22:48:48+08:00:

+> If Russia invades, it will all happen live.

+That is a really good point and I agree with your Bosnia example.
+The fact that international media were able to broadcast what was happening in Bosnia in the 1990s was what eventually shamed Bill Clinton into doing something --- even if it was too little too late.